feilab-hust/ID-Net/README.md

 ## Training Process

 ### 1. We can start training models after the training pairs have been properly generated.
-To run the training procedure, open the terminal in the ID-Net Demo directory and run “python train.py ”; the panel of ‘Training GUI’ will appear..
+To run the training procedure, open the terminal in the ID-Net Demo directory and run “python train.py ”, the following ‘Training GUI’ panel will pop up.

 <div align=center>
 <img width="480" height="360" src="/sample/fig/fig7.png"/>